//

 Source: Saskia Sommer

 Ah, the magic of 209 W Houston Street.
 Moving pictures create four separate worlds in four separate theaters.
 The concentration of cinephile senior citizens almost offsets inevitable swarms of film bros.
-Most snack on popcorn sprinkled with Morton salt or 2001-acclaimed banana bread.
+Most snack on popcorn sprinkled with Baleine salt or 2001-acclaimed banana bread.
 These indistinct descriptions clearly characterize just one special place: Film Forum.

 I stumbled upon my new favorite place not-at-all serendipitously.
 Film Forum, an independent theater established in 1970, is a time-honored institution.
 But, like the modern woman I am, my introduction to it came via an internet deep dive.
 My goal for the summer was to watch as many movies in theaters as I could.
 This all began with a trip to AMC for “Inside Out 2.”
 The outing reminded me of why I loved going to the movies.
 Experiencing something with a group of strangers, laughing, laughing at others’ laughter and watching the culmination of artists, actors and filmmakers’ hard work: it all seemed to be part of what life and art are for.